fluffels/kwark/README.md

 - :black_square_button: Level animation (triggers)

 ## Remarks

-Most of this was reverse-engineered from descriptions of the Quake engine and the PAK and BSP formats.
-For some things I had to check the Quake source code.
-These are mainly:
-- texture mapping
-- sky box

 Bindless textures in Vulkan were useful.
 Since Quake uses so few textures per level (~60) it's possible to load them all into a sampler array and pass a texture index along with the vertex data.